What is an ERISA Independent Fiduciary?

 An ERISA Independent Fiduciary is a fiduciary who can manage the administration, investments and financial affairs of your Health & Welfare Plan or Qualified Retirement Plan – while remaining independent from your organization.

-The independence that an ERISA Independent Fiduciary holds is key because ERISA was first passed to protect the interests of plan participants & beneficiaries over the interests of the employer or any individual him/herself.
+The independence that an ERISA Independent Fiduciary holds is key because ERISA was first passed to protect the interests of plan participants & beneficiaries over the interests of the employer or any individual.
 Having an Independent Fiduciary is a good safeguard to ensure plan participants & beneficiaries interests are truly being protected.

-If you are considering working with an ERISA Independent Fiduciary, click here to learn more about ERISA Advisory Group
+If you are considering working with an ERISA Independent Fiduciary, click here to learn more about ERISA Advisory Group.

 Why do I need one?